 In addition, we want to identify NatB substrates whose biological activity is associated with its amino-terminal acetylation.
 In collaboration with Dr. Manuela Côrte-Real (Department of Biology Center for Molecular and Environmental Biology, Universidade do Minho Braga Portugal) we have determined the need for NatB mediated BAX amino-terminal acetylation for its subcellular location regulation (Fig 2).
 At this time, we are evaluating the apoptotic processes regulated by the enzyme NatB.

-In collaboration with the CIMA Neurosciences Program, we are measuring the relevance of N-terminal acetylation of the alpha-synuclein, a modification catalyzed by the NatB enzyme, in diseases associated to this protein (Parkinson's and other neurodegenerative diseases).
-Specifically, we are studying how this modification affects protein aggregation and stability and the pathogenesis of the most deleterious forms of alpha-synuclein.
-The objective is to identify new treatment strategies aimed at decreasing the pathological aggregation of this protein.
+Together with Dr. Montserrat Arrasate, from CIMA Neuroscience Program, we are determining the relevance of α-synuclein amino-terminal acetylation, modification catalyzed by NatB, in the pathologies associated with this protein (Parkinson's disease and other neurodegenerative diseases).
+In particular, we are studying how this modification affects the aggregation and stability of the protein and the toxicity-pathogenicity of the most deleterious forms of α-synuclein.
+The objective is to identify new therapeutic strategies aimed at reducing the pathological aggregation of this protein.

 10% of the European population suffers from chronic kidney disease.
 Nearly 70 million Europeans have lost some of their kidney functions and are at great risk of becoming dependent on renal replacement therapies: dialysis and kidney transplantation.
 Currently available treatments are based on addressing the causes that cause kidney failure, but there are very few options to act on the injuried kidney.